 There is still time to escape to an enchanting destination this summer, and the quickest way to do that is in the pages of a new book.
 We’ve rounded up nine dreamy fictional escapes which are perfectly acceptable to deem as your summer reality.
 Whether you’re reading from the cushions of your beloved couch island or from the sandy beaches of tropical paradise, these stories are sure to enliven our final summer days.

-by JK Rowling, John Tiffany and Jack Thorne ($18): Honestly, you don’t even need a reason to read this.
+4. Harry Potter and the Cursed Childby JK Rowling, John Tiffany and Jack Thorne ($18): Honestly, you don’t even need a reason to read this.
 The name “Harry Potter” in a book title is the surest way to satisfy every magical corner of your longing-for-Hogwarts, Gryffindorian muggle heart.
 The eighth installment of Rowling’s enchanting imagination is bound to leave you spellbound and your soul overflowing with childhood nostalgia.

-by Colleen Hoover ($10): When Lily meets Ryle, it seems almost too good to be true.
+6.It Ends With Us by Colleen Hoover ($10): When Lily meets Ryle, it seems almost too good to be true.
 He’s the perfect combination of everything she could have ever dreamed.
 But as Lily discovers Ryle’s strict no-dating rule, she realizes that it may be too good to be true.
 Ryle’s apprehension to relationships leads Lily to her first love, Atlas.
 This love triangle is everything you’re looking to indulge in this summer.

 7. The Girl With the Lower Back Tattoo by Amy Schumer ($19): Be prepared to laugh out loud a ridiculous amount as you dive into the hilarious past of Amy Schumer.
 From tales of her awkward teenage years to ridiculous sex stories to the heartfelt, Schumer takes us on an unforgettable and complex adventure that leaves the reader wanting WAY more.